Fantasy Football Week 3: What you missed Monday, beginning with Odell Beckham, Brandon Marshall, Eli Manning and the dreadful Giants' offense

 Tyler Eifert

-has back and knee injuries...
+has back and knee injuries ...
 Eifert just can't stay healthy.
 According to Schefter, Eifert is "uncertain" for Week 3 against the Packers.

 -